szczyglis-dev/py-gpt/README.md

 )
 ```

+**Examples (tutorial files)**

+See the `examples` directory in this repository with examples of custom launcher, plugin, vector store, LLM (Langchain and Llama-index) provider and data loader:

+- `examples/custom_launcher.py`

+- `examples/example_data_loader.py`

+- `examples/example_llm.py`  <-- use it as an example

+- `examples/example_plugin.py`

+- `examples/example_vector_store.py`

+These example files can be used as a starting point for creating your own extensions for **PyGPT**.

-To integrate your own model or provider into **PyGPT**, you can reference the sample classes located in the `pygpt_net.provider.llms`.
-These samples can act as an example for your custom class.
+To integrate your own model or provider into **PyGPT**, you can also reference the classes located in the `pygpt_net.provider.llms`.
+These samples can act as an more complex example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: `chat` and `completion`.
 These methods should return the respective objects required for the model to operate in `chat` and `completion` modes.

 ## Adding custom Vector Store providers